What is Change of Status in USA (Start date?)

-Example, If you are currently on H4 status and apply for change of status to H1B and it is denied by USCIS, your status will continue to be H4 dependent.
+For example, If you are currently on H4 status and apply for a change of status to H1B and it is denied by USCIS, your status will continue to be H4 dependent.

 This could have serious implications with USCIS’s NTA forceful deportation policy even if you have an application for change of status pending.

 Change Status from B1 to B2

 Is COS Required for attending School in USA?

 You do not need to apply for COS in this case if you are spouse or child of any of these primary visa holder: